DeolaJ/github-replica/README.md

 - CSS: `css/index.css`
 - JS: `scripts/index.js`

-Parcel was used as the bundler for this project
+Parcel was used as the bundler for this project.

+To add your GITHUB_TOKEN, create an `.env` file using the `.sampleenv` file (as a sample) and input your personal token.

 ### Getting Started